-How far are you prepared to travel to visit a dentist?
+How far are you prepared to travel to visit a dentist for a consultation?
 Across the city?
 A few suburbs?
 Perhaps even interstate?
 How about another country?

 The last option seems a little excessive, but with dental prices continuing to rise, many Australians are choosing to travel overseas for their dental treatment.
-With prices up to 60% cheaper than here in Sydney, getting a Thailand dental implant with a vacation thrown in, sounds like a great idea on paper.
+With prices up to 60% cheaper than here in Sydney, getting a dental implant in Thailand with a vacation thrown in sounds like a great idea on paper.

 Who Travels to Thailand for Dental Implants?